Coherent Park Area Spreading across the City

 Pori National Urban Park was founded on the 6th of May in 2002.
 It is one of the main themes of developing the urban structure and the cityscape, a way of managing and preserving the urban environment.

 The area of islands incorporates the Kokemäenjoki river estuary with its islets of Kirjurinluoto, Polsanluoto, Liljanluoto, Hanhiluoto, Kvistinluoto and Hevosluoto.
 The islets are part of Finland’s prime river delta.
 The mouth of the river closer to the sea has become an area of high value for waterbirds.
 Current use of the area is mainly concentrated on recreation and leisure activities plus agriculture.

 The park on the islet of Kirjurinluoto provides a large amount of space for events and a swimming beach in a green setting.
 The city centre comprises the areas of Pohjoisranta and Eteläranta (the north and south river banks respectively), Kivi-Pori (the old part of the city built of concrete), the intersecting boulevards and the surrounding historic buildings.
 The city centre also includes a new and old cemetery with heritage buildings, the school and the railway station areas plus the Portal underpass beneath the main road 2 and the railway line.
 The most interesting sites in terms of the built historic environment and the park architecture are found in the city centre.

 The area of the sports centre and the Pori Forest is made up of Isomäki, Pori Forest, the sports centre, the open-air swimming pool, and the stadium.
 These areas form a versatile concentration of sports and outdoor recreation facilities which people actively use in all seasons of the year.

 Green Corridor through the City

-Besides the National Urban Park, Pori also offers the opportunity to get to know the Selkämeri Marine National Park, which was founded on 8 March 2011 as the 37th national park of Finland.
+Besides the National Urban Park, Pori also offers the opportunity to get to know the Bothnian Sea National Park, which was founded on the 8th of March in 2011 as the 37th national park of Finland.